-SD25 - Capital Access and Business Financing in the Commonwealth
+SD25 - Report of the Joint Subcommittee Studying Capital Access and Business Financing in the Commonwealth

 As traditional manufacturing industries continue to decline and large corporations continue resizing, rightsizing, and downsizing initiatives, small and emerging businesses are playing an ever-increasing role in our nation's economy.
 Virginia, in particular, must address ways to foster the development of these businesses as defense spending falls and the federal government shrinks.